 - quantity of fish by species on board the vessel

-Direct landings by GB-flagged fishing vessels into NI
+Direct landings by Great Britain-flagged fishing vessels into Northern Ireland

-UK-flagged vessels with their port of registration in England, Wales or Scotland landing fresh fishery products (or fish that has undergone primary production such as de-heading) directly into ports in NI will need to:
+UK-flagged vessels with their port of registration in England, Wales or Scotland landing fresh fishery products (or fish that has undergone primary production such as de-heading) directly into ports in Northern Ireland will need to:

 - land into a port designated in line with IUU fishing regulations

-- submit a prior notification form, a pre-landing declaration and a transhipment declaration (if applicable) 4 hours in advance of landing or the transhipment taking place
+- submit a prior notification form and a pre-landing declaration 4 hours in advance of landing taking place

-- send a complete and validated catch certificate to the competent authority in NI (if applicable to the species of fish being landed)
+- send a complete and validated catch certificate to the competent authority in Northern Ireland (if applicable to the species of fish being landed)